WTF is

 Hepatitis D & HIV

 Co-infection with hepatitis B, hepatitis D, and HIV is possible.
-Using condoms during sex will help to reduce the risk of contracting these viruses.
 People living with HIV who contract hepatitis B and hepatitis D have an increased risk of liver-related illness and death.
-While these infections can be treated at the same time, co-infection can accelerate the progression of these illnesses.
+While these infections can be treated at the same time, co-infection can accelerate the progression of hepatitis B and hepatitis D.

 COMMON STIs AND OTHER INFECTIONS